VALUE: Value-Aware Large Language Model for Query Rewriting via Weighted Trie in Sponsored Search: Abstract

 \section{Abstract}

-In the realm of sponsored search advertising, matching advertisements with the search intent of a user's query is crucial.
-Query-to-bidwords(i.e. bidding keywords) rewriting, which involves transforming user queries into keywords for bidding, is a vital technique that has garnered significant attention from both industry and academia.
-Recently, with the prevalence of large language models (LLMs), generative retrieval methods have proven effective in producing high-relevance rewrites.
-However, we have identified a significant limitation in existing approaches: While fine-tuning LLMs for specific domains enhances semantic relevance, these models have no perception of the intrinsic value of their generated outputs, such as commercial value.
-Therefore, after supervised fine-tuning (SFT), a reinforcement learning from human feedback (RLHF) phase is often employed to address this issue.
-Nevertheless, traditional preference alignment methods often face challenges in aligning fine-grained values and are susceptible to overfitting, which diminishes the effectiveness and quality of the generated results.
-To address these challenges, we propose \textbf{VALUE} (\textbf{V}alue-\textbf{A}ware \textbf{L}arge language model for q\textbf{U}ery rewriting via w\textbf{E}ighted trie), the first framework that ensures the generation of high-value and highly relevant bidwords.
-Our approach utilizes weighted trie, an innovative modification of the traditional trie data structure.
-By modulating the LLM's output probability distribution with value information from the trie during decoding process, we constrain the generation space and guide the trajectory of text production.
-Our method not only addresses fine-grained value alignment but also effectively reduces the hallucination issues often encountered with LLMs.
-Offline experiments demonstrate the effectiveness of our method in semantic matching and preference alignment, showing a remarkable improvement in the value attribute by more than fivefold.
+Query-to-bidword (i.e., bidding keyword) rewriting is fundamental to sponsored search, transforming noisy user queries into semantically relevant and commercially valuable keywords.
+Recent advances in large language models (LLMs) improve semantic relevance through generative retrieval frameworks, but they rarely encode the commercial value of keywords.
+As a result, rewrites are often semantically correct yet economically suboptimal, and a reinforcement learning from human feedback (RLHF) stage is usually added after supervised fine-tuning (SFT) to mitigate this deficiency.
+However, conventional preference alignment frequently overemphasize the ordering of bidword values and is susceptible to overfitting, which degrades rewrite quality.
+In addition, bidword value changes rapidly, while existing generative methods do not respond to these fluctuations.
+To address this shortcoming, we introduce \textbf{VALUE} (\textbf{V}alue-\textbf{A}ware \textbf{L}arge language model for q\textbf{U}ery rewriting via w\textbf{E}ighted trie), a framework that integrates value awareness directly into generation and enhances value alignment during training.
+VALUE employs the Weighted Trie, a novel variant of the classical trie that stores real-time value signals for each token.
+During decoding, the framework adjusts the LLM’s token probabilities with these signals, constraining the search space and steering generation toward high-value rewrites.
+The alignment stage uses a fine-grained preference learning strategy that emphasizes stable, high-value differences and down-weights noisy or transient fluctuations, thereby improving robustness and reducing overfitting.
+Offline experiments show that VALUE significantly outperforms baselines in both semantic matching and value-centric metrics.
 Online A/B tests further revealed that our Revenue Per Mille (RPM) metric increased by 1.64\%.
 VALUE has been deployed on our advertising system since October 2024 and served the Double Eleven promotions, the biggest shopping carnival in China.

 \ccsdesc[500]{Information systems~Query reformulation} \ccsdesc[500]{Information systems~Top-k retrieval in databases} \ccsdesc[500]{Computing methodologies~Natural language processing} \keywords{Query Rewrite; Semantic Matching; Generative Retrieval; Large Language Model;}